smiles724/Molformer/Readme.md

 ## Dataset
-We test our model in three different domains: quantum chemistry, physiology and biophysics.
-We also provide information of datasets regarding the material science used in the preceding 3D-Transformer.
-You can download the raw datasets in the following links.
+We test our model in three different domains: quantum chemistry, physiology, and biophysics.
+We also provide information on datasets regarding the material science used in the preceding 3D-Transformer.
+You can download the raw datasets from the following links.
 ### Quantum Chemistry
 - **QM7 Dataset**
 Download (Official Website): <http://quantum-machine.org/datasets/>